svjson/hodr/README.md

 The pipeline doesn’t care who called it - just that it received the inputs it was promised.

-Without a route Origin pulling strings, there is no assumption of starting with an HTTP Request and ending up with an HTTP Response.
+Without a route Origin pulling the strings, there is no assumption of starting off from an HTTP Request and ending up with an HTTP Response.

 <br>